NicoleBIA/Cereal-Sales-Performance-Inflation-Pricing-and-Consumer-Loyalty-Insights/Data_Architecture/README.md

 ---

 #### AI Integration & Enhancement
-- Used ChatGPT to simulate behavioral indicators and generate realistic data patterns
 - Designed price forecasts based on trend logic and external CPI factors
 - Developed AI-enhanced models to project future price trends while accounting for packaging size, inflation, and promotion type
 - Integrated perceived vs. actual pricing gaps to evaluate their influence on consumer trust, urgency, and price sensitivity in real-time purchase decisions